Emanuel Kozačinski: Biography

 His placement as the head of a network of schools was heavily criticized by priests and other Serbian Orthodox Church officials on account of Emanuel not being a member of the clergy, which forced Metropolitan Vikentije (Jovanović) to ordain him into the priesthood.

 Facing numerous plots and protests after the death of Vikentije, his protector, Emanuel went to Vienna.
 Later, he worked as a teacher in Novi Sad for a year before leaving for Kiev.

 Upon his return to Kiev, Emanuel was reinstalled as a professor at the Kiev Academy associated with the Pechersk Lavra monastery, and he also started to work for a local theater company, writing a play Obraz strastej mira sego obrazom stražduščago Hrista ispravi sja, which he also directed in 1739.
-A noted professor of philosophy and theology, Kozačinski served as a deputy of the Academy's rector Silvester Kuljapk.
+A noted professor of philosophy and theology, Kozačinski served as a deputy of the Academy's rector Silvester Kuliabka.
 Emanuel was made the head of a welcome committee established in 1744 for the visit of Elizabeth of Russia, and for that purpose, he wrote several works in her honour, including a play Blagoutrobija Marka Avrelija Antonina.
+The play's publication, which was issued in Lviv in 1745, included a genealogy of the Razumovsky family and contained panegyrics in honour of Alexei Razumovsky and his brother, future hetman Kirill Razumovsky.
-Kozačinski left the Academy in 1746 because of a dispute with staff members and went on to pursue his career as a cleric in Vydubychi Monastery.

-Kozačinski and another Russian countryman, Maxim Suvorov, founded the Pokrovo-Bogorodichine schools in Karlovci, Serbia between 1749 and 1768.
+Kozačinski left the Academy in 1746 because of a dispute with staff members and went on to pursue his career as a cleric in Vydubychi Monastery, where he was appointed archimandrite.
+He and another Russian countryman, Maxim Suvorov, founded the Intercession of the Theotokos schools in Karlovci between 1749 and 1768.

+He died of jaundice and was buried in Sluck.

+Works

 Emanuel Kozačinski left numerous works: rhetoric, poetry and philosophy textbooks, songs, psalms, speeches, dramas.
-He is best known for his book on Aristotle, and also considered the best Aristotle scholar among Orthodox Christians of the era.

-He died of jaundice and was buried in Sluck.
+He is best known for his book on Aristotle, published in 1745, which made him to be renowned as the best Aristotle scholar among Orthodox Christians of the era.
+He also contributed to the popularity of Meletius Smotrytsky's grammar in Serbia.